 IDE/Compiler Version Number Notes IAR Embedded Workbench Not affected C code is not impacted by this bug.
 User using POPM instruction in assembler is required to implement the above workaround manually.
 TI MSP430 Compiler Tools (Code Composer Studio) Not affected C code is not impacted by this bug.
 User using POPM instruction in assembler is required to implement the above workaround manually.
-MSP430 GNU Compiler (MSP430-GCC) Not affected C code is not impacted by this bug.
+MSP430 GNU Compiler (MSP430- GCC) Not affected C code is not impacted by this bug.
 User using POPM instruction in assembler is required to implement the above workaround manually.

-Function An unexpected Vacant Memory Access Flag (VMAIFG) can be triggered modifying instruction (e.g. - ret, push, call, pop, jmp, br) is fetched from the last addresses (last 4 or 8 byte) of a memory (e.g.- FLASH, RAM, FRAM) that is not contiguous to a higher, valid section on the memory map.
+Category Functional Function An unexpected Vacant Memory Access Flag (VMAIFG) can be triggered Description An unexpected Vacant Memory Access Flag (VMAIFG) can be triggered, if a PC- modifying instruction (e.g ret, push, call, pop, jmp, br) is fetched from the last addresses (last 4 or 8 byte) of a memory (e.g FLASH, RAM, FRAM) that is not contiguous to a higher, valid section on the memory map.
+In debug mode using breakpoints the last 8 bytes are affected.
+In free running mode the last 4 bytes are affected.
+Workaround Edit the linker command file to make the last 4 or 8 bytes of affected memory sections unavailable, to avoid PC-modifying instructions on these locations.
+Remaining instructions or data can still be stored on these locations.
+CS7 CS Module Category Functional Function DCO clock frequency out of specification when returning from LPM2, LPM3 or LPM4